WayneCrawford/tiskitpy/docs/source/classes/spectral_density.rst

 SpectralDensity class
 =======================

 Calculates auto- and cross-spectral densities for a data stream.
-Outputs coherences as well.
+Also outputs coherences as well.
 Plots any of the above.

+Detailed information is in :ref: `tiskit.SpectralDensity`

 The main methods are:

 Constructor
 ---------------------